EWHAResearch/EWHAMLLogistic/README.md

-Serious safety signals and prediction features following COVID-19 mRNA vaccines using the vaccine adverse event re-porting system
+Serious safety signals and prediction features following COVID-19 mRNA vaccines using the vaccine adverse event reporting system

-This is the the repository of the paper
+This is the repository of the paper

 Files details: